Running ZFS over NFS as a VMware Store

 NFS VMware Network Mixed Read Write I/O Limit Behavior by Mike La Spina

-Transitioning from read to write active streams confirms the transmission is limit to ~75Mb/s regardless the full duplex interface capability.
+Transitioning from read to write active streams confirms the transmission is limited to ~75Mb/s regardless the full duplex interface capability.
 This information demonstrates that a host using 1Gbe ethernet connections will be constrained based on its available resources.
 This is a important element to consider when using NFS as a VMware datastore.

 NFS VMware Network Mixed Read Write I/O Flip Limit Behavior by Mike La Spina